-Today, Kelly is often surrounded by tiny scraps of paper while she carefully constructions them into intricate patterns that she often visualizes during meditation, yoga or that place between sleep and awake.
+Today, Kelly is often surrounded by scraps of paper while she carefully constructs them into intricate patterns that she often visualizes during meditation, yoga or that place between sleep and awake.
 She is inspired by rhythmic repetition, texture and pops of color.
 Creating art is a joy for her and she hopes to share that feeling with others.